For more information on the UMP Plus PSHVN and the 2018 PEBB Open Enrollment, watch this informational webinar:

-UMP Plus – Puget Sound High Value Network (UMP Plus – PSHVN) is a group of industry-leading medical organizations that are collectively committed to serving you through a coordinated care network and providing excellent customer service in King, Kitsap, Pierce, Snohomish and Thurston counties.
+UMP Plus – Puget Sound High Value Network (UMP Plus – PSHVN) is a group of industry-leading medical organizations that are collectively committed to serving you through a coordinated care network and providing excellent customer service in Grays Harbor, King, Kitsap, Pierce, Snohomish, Spokane, Thurston & Yakima counties.

 Supported by Regence, UMP Plus – PSHVN connects eligible Public Employees Benefits Board (PEBB) Program members to high-quality primary and specialty care close to where people live and work.
 Our commitment is to provide members easy access to the right provider at the right time.